-Upon successful completion of the midwifery programme, a student will receive a qualification that meets the ICM definition of a midwife and the ICM Essential Competencies for Midwifery Practice (2019).
-The minimum number of hours for a post-nursing qualification required to achieve the ICM standard is 3600.
+Upon successful completion of the midwifery programme, a student will receive a qualification (e.g., Diploma or Bachelor degree) that meets the ICM definition of a midwife and the ICM Essential Competencies for Midwifery Practice (2019).
+The minimum number of hours of midwifery education required to achieve the ICM standard is 4600.
 It is at the discretion of each institution to determine the qualification awarded based on education policy and requirements.